Logisim-Ita/Logisim/README.md

 * Fixed empty template bug introduced in Logisim 2.7.0
 * Default gates attributes: narrow, 2 inputs
 * Anti Aliasing option
+* Look and Feel preference
-* Some small graphical changes
+* Graphical changes
 ## Features we want to add
 * Move to Java 9
-* TTL flip flops
+* Solve propagation bugs not solved in the original Logisim
 * Suggest us everything at logisimit@gmail.com
 ## Retro-compatibility
 I should have solved every problem with new changes, contact us if you have any kind of problem